-Name: Definition Measurement Data Source M1: Status of Conditions Precedeni (CPs) and Time Bound Actions (TBAs) Number, cumulative to the dashboard reporting period.
-Number of fulfilled CPs and/or TBAs plue unfulfilled CPs and/or TBAs should equal the total number set by the Global Fund on the gran M2: Status of key PR management positions Number of PR grant management positions planned currently filled or vacant.
+Name: Definition Measurement Data Source M1: Status of Conditions Precedent (CPs) and Time Bound Actions (TBAs) Number, cumulative to the dashboard reporting period.
+Number of fulfilled CPs and/or TBAs pilus furfulfilled CPs and/or TBAs should equal the total number set by the Global Fund on the grant PR records; Grant Performance Reports; M2: Status of key PR management positions Number of PR grant management positions planned currently filled or vacant.
 Full time equivalents of the managerial positions that are on the organizational chart (or otherwise planned) and directly responsible for ensuring grant implementation at the PR, and lead SRs (if necessary).
 This will include new hires, current staff who are assigned to work on the grant's management, as well as any staff seconded from other divisions or partner organizations.
-Number, in current reporting period PR records M3: Contractual arrangements (SRs) Identified: Total number of potential SRs identified by the PR for the phase.
-Assessed: Total number of potential SRs assessed by the PR to determine whether they qualify to function as SRs for the grant.
-Approved: Total number of SRs that have been approved.
-Signed: Total number of SRs that have signed agreements/contracts with the PR under the grant.
-Receiving funding: Total number of SRs that are getting funds and/or supplies from the PR.
-Numbers of SRs Identified, Assessed, Approved, Signed and Receiving funds are cumulative for the phase, with the following exceptions: If an SR does not need new approval in Phase I is contract.
-If an SR does not need new approval in Phase I is contract.
-If an SR does signed in a previous Phase but isnot working in the current Phase, that SR is no longer counted in Identified, Assessed, Approved.
+PR records M3: Contractual arrangements (SRs) Number, cumulative to the reporting period.
+A SR is an institution or program with its own workplan, budget and performance targets.
 PR records; Sub-agreements/MOUs; CCM records M4: Number of complete reports received on time Number of reports received.
 The figure reflects only the period of reporting; it is not cumulative.
 PR and SR records M5: Budget and Procurement of health products, health equipment, medicines and pharmaceuticals This indicator measures the budget approved for the current phase of the grant for purchase of health products and equipment and pharmaceuticals and medicines (categories 4 and 5 in the new Enhanced Financial Report), and the cumulative amounts of financial obligations and expenditures up to the dashboard reporting period.
-Budget approved : Total approved budget for purchases (categories 4 and 5) for the entire phase of the grant.
-It does not include the amounts for fees, management, operational costs, etc. Cumulative Obligations : Total of all order(s) placed and monies committed for these purchases by the PR up to and including the dashboard reporting period.
-Ideally, by the end of the Phase , budget should equal obligations.
-Cumulative expenditure : Total of actual Expenditures on category 4 and 5 up to and including the dashboard reporting period.
-Ideally, by the end of the Phase , budget should equal obligations.
-Cumulative expenditure : Total of actual Expenditures on category 4 and 5 up to and including the dashboard reporting period (whether paid by PR or authorized to be paid by another entity like GF or other).
-Note : Category 6 of the EFR will not be considered as part of the budget for pharmaceuticals.
-Category 6 has several expenditures that are difficult to disaggregate or quantify, such as warehousing costs, distribution costs (particularly when distibution is done by MOHs), and others that are related to operational costs of the PSM component.
+Budget approved: Total approved budget for purchases (categories 4 and 5) for the entire phase of the grant.
+It does not include the amounts for fees, management, operational costs, etc. Cumulative obligations: Total of all order(s) placed and monies committed for these purchases by the PR up to and including the dashboard reporting period.
+Ideally, by the end of the Phase, budget should equal obligations.
+Cumulative expenditure: Total of actual Expenditures on category 4 and 5 up to and including the dashboard reporting period (whether paid by PR or authorized to be paid by another entity like GF or other).
+Note: Category 6 of the EFR will not be considered as part of the budget for pharmaceuticals.
+Category 6 has several expenditures that are difficult to disaggregate or quantify, such as warehousing costs, distribution costs (particularly when distribution is done by MOHs), and others that are related to operational costs of the PSM component.
 Currency of the grant (\$ or Euro) Grant agreement approved budget (for categories 4 and 5 of Enhanced Finance Reporting in current phase); and PR financial data (for expenditures), and/or PSM unit (for orders placed and funding committed or obligated).